LBNL Report Number

 At the end of 2015, there were at least 56.8 GW of utility-scale solar power capacity in interconnection queues across the nation.
 The growth within these queues has come primarily from Texas and the Southeast, Central, and Northeast regions, which is a clear sign that the utility-scale market is maturing and expanding outside of its traditional high-insolation comfort zones of California and the Southwest.

-A recording of a 1 hour webinar on this report is available here.
+A recording of a 1-hour webinar on the 2015 report is available here.